 Layton loved going to shore and the first time we anchored and went to an island, Michael jumped off the dinghy to pull us up to shore.
 The water was well over Layton’s head, but he took that same “man overboard” signal and jumped off too!
 He was wearing his life jacket, but it did give me a scare.
 After that swim to shore, all he wanted to do was play in the sand and explore the small crescent beach!
 The difficult time was to get him off.
 He figured he was planted and saw no reason to ever move.
 With all that space, why on earth would anyone want to go back into a small boat?
 I suppose next time, we could bring a tent!

 The summer was a magical ride for him.
 As each destination, held wonders beyond his belief.
 Even playing the part of a pirate was second nature to him resulting in long lasting memories.
 Every chance he had he wanted to visit with his older friends Jake and Jai in Chester.

 Everything was wonderful, when it was sunny out, but what do you do when it rains?
 No matter what the weather, children want to be outside to watch the action.
 One year we just put up a small tarp over the boom.
 This past summer, we purchased a boat umbrella which hoists up with a halyard.

-Although Layton’s favourite toy is the iPad, he will quickly put that aside, if we are anywhere he spots a playground.
-It doesn’t matter how hot it is outside, I just have to be prepared to have plenty of drinks and a book for me to read, make sure I don’t forget a blanket to sit on, while he swings, slides and tries every thing there is to try.
-There is always a predictable incident that happens when I try to pull him away from this equipment and usually it is the mosquitoes at dusk which makes him agree that we must go back to the boat.
+Although Layton’s favourite toy was the iPad when he was young, he quickly put that aside, if we were anywhere he spotted a playground.
+It didn’t matter how hot it is outside, I only had to be prepared to have plenty of drinks and a book to read and make sure I didn’t forget a blanket to sit on, while he played on the swings, slides and tried every thing there was to try out.
+There was always a predictable incident that happened, when I tried to pull him away from play ground equipment and usually it was the mosquitos at dusk that made him agree that we must go back to the boat.